slavpisarov/Must-Watch/README.md

 2. Private part - authentication and authorization:
     * **Details** page with info about the media, comments and can comment themselve.
 Owners can also see edit and delete buttons.
     * **Create** page where new media is added.
-Required fields are title and type, for redirection purposes.
+Required fields are title and type, for redirection purposes.For better UX also add year, genre, notes and imageUrl.
     * **MyList** pages are two separate pages for either movies, or tv series that a user has created with links to their details page.

   ## Security

 * The application requires the user to be authenticated to take advantage of the full functionalities.
-* Guards: Auth guard and Guest guard have been inmplemented to ensure access to the correct data based on user authenticity .
+* Guards: Auth guard and Guest guard have been implemented to ensure access to the appropriate experience based on user authenticity .
 * 404 Page is implemented to handle undefined routes with the option of redirection to home page.
 * Error boundary: catch JS errors and redirect to 404 page for bettter UX.